spinkube/spin-operator/documentation/content/spin-operator-getting-started.md

 ### Creating, distributing, and deploying a Spin application

-> Note: clusters that do not yet support containerd >1.7.7, the fallback is to continue to use the Dockerfile-based approach.
+> Note: For clusters that do not yet support containerd >=1.7.7, the fallback is to continue to use the Dockerfile-based approach.
 We are working with the AKS team to add support for this to the Azure Kubernetes Service.
 >